savka2017/rspec_steps/README.md

 `and_new_record_should_be_added_to_db`
 `end`

+If you are too lazy to write turnip step-definition by hand,
+run:

+    $ rails g rspec_steps spec/path_to_this_feature/some_steps.feature

+Gem will build all new step-definition for you.

 In step definition you can use methods with or without prefixes.
 Group them accordingly to logic of step description.
 Main creteria: readability.

+Correct config/initializers/rspec_steps.rb if you want to change default working and destination dirs, allow or forbid comments, change prefixes.

 ### What can you change?